Dive With Sharks and Dolphins in World-Famous Rangiroa!

 What's included?

-• 4 nights in a beach bungalow facing the turquoise lagoon.
-Price per person on a double accommodation shared basis
+• 6 nights in a Garden bungalow with breakfast.
+Price per person on a double accommodation shared basis.

 • Full diving equipment, except dive computer